-First, you should know that the individual mandate has been set up to make sure that the new law works efficiently.
+First, you should know that the individual mandate has been set up to make sure that the new health care system works efficiently.
 As long as people participate by buying insurance, more people can get affordable health insurance.
 The government has instituted a penalty fine for people who refuse to get coverage when they’re eligible.
-When you file your taxes for 2015, you’ll be assessed $325 per adult in your family or 2 percent of your household’s taxable income, whichever is greater.
-The fee increases to the greater of $695 per adult or 2.5 percent of taxable income the following year.
+When you file your taxes for 2016, you’ll be assessed $695 per adult in your family or 2.5 percent of your household’s taxable income, whichever is greater.
+The fee increases with inflation each year, so you’ll pay more in 2017.
 Children younger than 18 also get assessed a fee worth half of the adult rate.
 To avoid this fee, you must prove that you qualify for an exemption as described in the following sections.

 Exemptions Based on Income

 There are many options for getting affordable coverage on the federal or state marketplaces, but “affordable” is relative.
-If a marketplace or job-based insurance plan will cost you more than 8.05 percent of your household income, then you’re exempted from the individual mandate when you file your taxes in 2016.
-In addition, if you don’t normally file taxes due to your income level, then you won’t have to pay the annual penalty fee.
+If a marketplace or job-based insurance plan will cost you more than 8.13 percent of your household income, then you’re exempted from the individual mandate when you file your taxes in the spring.
+In addition, if you don’t normally file taxes due to your income level, then you won’t have to pay the annual penalty fee either.